 Which are the best and worst extra virgin olive oils?Although all ten of the popular extra virgin olive oils selected for review by ConsumerLab.com passed chemical testing, analysis of flavor and aroma by an expert olive oil taster raised questions about the quality of seven products — grading them as not extra virgin, and some even as "lampante," meaning unfit for human consumption What CL Found.

-- Best choice for extra virgin olive oil?
-Although all ten of the popular extra virgin olive oils selected for review by ConsumerLab.com passed chemical testing, analysis of flavor and aroma by an expert olive oil taster raised questions about the quality of three products — grading them as not extra virgin (See What CL Found).
-Among those considered "Extra Virgin," CL selected three as its Top Picks — having correct chemistry, excellent flavor and aroma, a high concentration of polyphenols and oleic acid, and low cost.
-Use the Results Table to compare the test results (including polyphenol levels, which ranged from 215 mg/kg to 369 mg/kg -- a 72% difference!), taste descriptions, prices, and other features of products.
+Among those considered "extra virgin," CL selected two as its Top Picks -- one that is mild and one that is moderate in robustness.
+Both have excellent flavor and aroma, correct chemistry, a high concentration of polyphenols and oleic acid, and are moderate in cost.
+Use the Results table to compare the test results (including ,polyphenol levels, which ranged from 149 mg/kg to 436 mg/kg -- a 193% difference!), taste descriptions, prices, and other features of products.

-> Extra Virgin Olive Oil Review
+Extra Virgin Olive Oil Review

 Most Failed to Be Approved.
 Find the Best Extra Virgin Olive Oil and Avoid Problems.